liuzhenqi77/python-notes/README.md

-# My Awesome Book
+# Python Notes

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+This gitbook is a quick reference for python configuration and basic practices.
+Currently maintained by Zhenqi Liu, 2018.